-The down side to visiting out of season was that the kids club was closed along with some of the restaurants, and the only “happening” restaurant and bar during our stay seemed to be the Sea Grill down by the seafront, but we had an amazing time here and it remained busy every night with both hotel guests and it also appeared to be a favourite of locals.
-The bar part of the Sea Grill was full of comfy sofas and thick fur rugs strewn across grey decking.
-The entire building had a glass front, perfect for watching the blue blue sky and looking down upon the pool during the day and at night you could see stars as they pinpricked the sky beyond the swishing palms.
+The downside to visiting out of season was that the kids club was closed along with some of the restaurants, and the only “happening” restaurant and bar during our stay seemed to be the Sea Grill down by the seafront, but we had an amazing time here and it remained busy every night with both hotel guests and it also appeared to be a favorite of locals.
+The bar part of the Sea Grill was full of comfy sofas and thick fur rugs were strewn across grey decking.
+The entire building had a glass front, perfect for watching the blue blue sky and looking down upon the pool during the day, and at night you could see stars as they pinpricked the sky beyond the swishing palms.
 It also had a superb band who played great tunes brilliantly all the way through the night.
-Honestly, this is one of my favourite bars in the world to spend the evening in, it has such a warm atmosphere!
+Honestly, this is one of my favorite bars in the world to spend the evening in, it has such a warm atmosphere!

-The Plaza Village in the centre of the resort and designed around this first-century bridge, is made up from a number of restaurants opening up onto an alfresco courtyard.
-In fact the hotel has eight restaurants in total, offering a wide range of cuisine from Japanese and Italian to Spanish and Arabic, in addition to the Two Star Michelin Restaurant Dani García.
+The Plaza Village in the center of the resort and designed around this first-century bridge is made up of a number of restaurants opening up onto an alfresco courtyard.
+In fact, the hotel has eight restaurants in total, offering a wide range of cuisine from Japanese and Italian to Spanish and Arabic, in addition to the Two Star Michelin Restaurant Dani García.

 How to Get There

 Join Leaders club.
-In midsummer it may be worth joining unlimited for $1,200 and a guaranteed room upgrade and an amenity.
+In midsummer, it may be worth joining unlimited for $1,200 USD and a guaranteed room upgrade and an amenity.
 This hotel is generous with upgrades out of season, but in season, unless you are a regular guest, they have every right not to upgrade you at all.